kovalp/eval-ab-3d-mot/README.md

 metrics for 3D tracking with KITTI data set.

 Apart from the refactored evaluation part of the AB3DMOT, a binary classifier of the association outcomes is included.
-See `association_quality` submodule.
+The corresponding CLI needs to be implemented still.

 ## Installation